ms-cleblanc/react-native-nuance-mix/README.md

 # react-native-nuance-mix

-A react-native node module plugin for Android and iOS providing access to Nuance Mix as a service
+A react-native node module plugin for Android and iOS providing access to Nuance Mix as a service.
+Head on over to [Mix](https://mix.nuance.com/v3/landing/) and signup for a free account there.
+You'll need to add your Mix credentials to your mobile app.
+You can see an [example](https://github.com/ms-cleblanc/NuanceMixReactNativeDemo) project with more details.

 ## Installation